 The applications for Generators are categorized follows:

-- In grid system for public supply networks a number of high power generator sets may operate in parallel from different power station.
+- In a grid system for public supply networks, a number of high power generator sets may operate in parallel from the different power stations.

-- Peak shaving to reduce the maximum demand of electricity consumed by a user and this can avoid large financial penalties during times of normally high demand on the grid system.
+- Peak shaving to reduce the maximum demand for electricity consumed by a user and this can avoid large financial penalties during times of normally high demand on the grid system.

-- Keep standby or emergency generators to protect the supply to the critical circuits such as a hospitals, fire service and water supply system.
+- Keep standby or emergency generators to protect the supply to the critical circuits such as hospitals, fire service, and water supply systems.

-- Some portable supplies, often trailer-mounted, where alternative supply system is not available.
+- Some portable supplies, often trailer-mounted, where an alternative supply system is not available.

-Now if you find this post useful the please share with your friends and don’t forget to subscribe to our newsletter for regular electrical update.
+Now if you find this post useful then please share with your friends and don’t forget to subscribe to our newsletter for the regular electrical update.
 Thanks!